-BUS-J 304 Strategic Management: Honors (3 cr.)
+- BUS-J 304 Strategic Management: Honors (3 cr.)
 P: A100, A201, A202, G202, K201, L201, X104, X204, X201, X220, ECON-E 201, ECON-E 370, ENG-W 131, MATH-M 118, MATH-M 119 (all with grades of C or better) and admission to the Business Honors Program.
 C: F304, I304, M304, and P304; students are administratively enrolled.
 Part of Honors I-Core.
 Strategic Management is concerned with the roles and tasks of firms' top managers (i.e., strategic decision makers).
 This course is designed to provide an appreciation for the total firm perspective and the means by which firms create and sustain competitive advantage in today's increasingly challenging and complex business environment (domestic and global).
 Strategic management of a firm involves diagnosing the firm's current situation and developing realistic solutions to the strategic and organizational problems that confront top managers.
 A desired outcome of this course is an enhanced appreciation for the complexities of managing a formal organization.
 The primary objective of the course is to help develop analytical skills for identifying key strategic issues and formulating appropriate strategies given a firm's situation.
 The course will provide exposure to the theories, concepts, and techniques of strategic management through the text, readings, illustrative cases, and video vignettes.

-BUS-J 306 Strategic Management and Leadership (3 cr.)
+Students may not receive credit for both J304 and (J370 or J301). - BUS-J 306 Strategic Management and Leadership (3 cr.)
 P: Junior standing.
 Only for non-business majors.
 Concerned with the roles and tasks of a firm's top managers.
 This course is designed to provide an appreciation for the total firm perspective, the role of the general manager, and the means by which firms create and sustain competitive advantage.
 Strategic management of a firm involves diagnosing the firm's current competitive situation and effectively responding to complex, real-world organizational problems.
 This course focuses on multiple organizational contexts, spanning a range from the entrepreneurial firm to the large, established organization.
-Students may not receive credit for both Z302 and J306.

-BUS-J 370 Integrated Business Core-Strategic Management Component (3 cr.)
+No credit toward a degree in business.
+Students may not receive credit for both J306 and (Z302 or Z304). - BUS-J 370 Integrated Business Core-Strategic Management Component (3 cr.)
 P: A100, A201, A202, G202, K201, L201, X104, X204, X201, X220, ECON-E 201, ECON-E 370, ENG-W 131, MATH-M 118, MATH-M 119 (all with grades of C or better).
 C: F370, I370, J370, and M370.
-Students must apply online (www.kelley.iu.edu.ugrad/apps) to take I-Core and, after getting permission, enroll using BUS-BE 370.
-Cross-functional survey of business management.
+Students must apply online (http://kelley.iu.edu/ugrad/apps/ icore info.cfm) to take I-Core and, after getting permission, enroll using BUS-BE 370.
+A crossfunctional survey of business management.
 The strategy component is concerned with the roles and tasks of firm's top managers (i.e., strategic decision makers).
 Designed to provide an appreciation for the total firm perspective and the means by which firms create and sustain competitive advantage in today's increasingly challenging and complex business environment (domestic and global).
 Strategic management of the firm involves diagnosing the firm's current situation and developing realistic solutions to the strategic and organizational problems that confront top managers.
 A desired outcome of this course is an enhanced appreciation for the complexities of managing a formal organization.
 The primary objective is to help develop analytical skills for identifying key strategic issues and formulating appropriate strategies given a firm's situation.
 The course will provide exposure to the theories, concepts, and techniques of strategic management through the text, readings, illustrative cases, and video vignettes.
-Includes a cross-functional case done in teams.
+Includes a crossfunctional case done in teams.
+Students may not receive credit for both J370 and (J304 or J301).